-- > Reviewing their progress towards their goals each term - > Reviewing the impact of interventions each half term - > Using pupil questionnaires - > Monitoring by the SENCO - > Using provision maps to measure progress - > Holding an annual review (if they have an education, health and care (EHC) plan)
+- > Reviewing their progress towards their goals each term - > Reviewing the impact of interventions each half term - > Using pupil questionnaires - > Termly ISP review meetings with the child, parents, teachers and SENCO. - > Monitoring by the SENCO - > Using provision maps to measure progress - > Holding an annual review (if they have an education, health and care (EHC) plan.